Psychology of dance

-The psychology of dance is the set of mental states associated with dancing and watching others dance.
+The psychology of dance (or dance psychology) is the set of mental states associated with dancing and watching others dance.
 The term names the interdisciplinary academic field that studies those who do.
-Areas of research include interventions to increase health for older adults, programs for stimulating children’s creativity, dance movement therapy, mate selection and emotional responses.
+Areas of research include interventions to increase performance and promote health, programs for stimulating children's creativity, dance movement therapy, mate selection and emotional responses.

+Dance can help people achieve psychological well-being by providing a sense of belonging.
+It serves as a form of nonverbal communication that gives emotions through movement rather than words.
+Dance influences aspects such as emotions, creativity, which can reduce negativity.
+Various types of dance movement therapy, like aerobics and jazz, can play a crucial role in improving cognitive mood and positivity.

 Audience perception

 Continuous response data provide choreographers information about audiences' perception of their dance material.
 Matches and mismatches between the choreographer's intention and the audience's response were found by continuously judging the emotions expressed when audience members watched Sue Haeley's Fine Line Terrain.
 Key moments and intended structural changes described by the choreographer were mapped onto the continuous response data to compare the choreographer's intent and the audience's perception.

 Surface features of dance contribute to audience arousal.
 Audience members continuously indicated their arousal and valence while viewing the Quantum Leap Youth Choreographic Ensemble's Landscape: time, place, and identity by continuously judging valence and emotion portrayed by the dance.
 Researchers compared this to choreographic notes about emotions expressed during the piece and found that arousal was related to changes in music and dancer activity.